-The content of this course is delivered in a traditional classroom setting, with Blackboard serving as an ancillary resource.
-In addition, course concepts are learned through self-study, classroom discussions, assignments, clinical experience rotations, and preceptor interaction.
-Evaluation consists of professor assessments of examinations, quizzes, and assignments, as well as clinical experience hours and preceptor evaluations.
+The content of this course is delivered in a traditional classroom setting and within the clinical experience setting.
+Blackboard serves as an important course tool for course content and assignments.
+In addition, course concepts are learned through self-study, classroom discussions, assignments, clinical experience rotations, and preceptor interaction and evaluation.
+Evaluation consists of professor assessments of examinations, quizzes, skills practice and assignments, as well as clinical experience hours and preceptor evaluations.